 Non-directory or personally identifiable information is any educational record not considered directory information.

 Non-directory/personally identifiable information cannot be released to another party, without the prior written consent of the student.
 Further, faculty and staff can access non-directory information only if they have a legitimate academic need to do so.
 Non-directory information may include:

 - Race, ethnicity, and/or nationality

-Exception - when prior consent is not required - The institution may release records without student’s consent under the following circumstances:
+Exception when prior consent is not required: The institution may release records without the student’s consent under the following circumstances:

-- Administrators, faculty, staff members, or third party acting on behalf of Marymount Manhattan College who may need review education records to perform their legitimate educational and business duties such as:
+Administrators, faculty, staff members, or a third party acting on behalf of Marymount Manhattan College who may need to review education records to perform their legitimate educational and business duties such as:

 - Performing a task that is specified in his/her position description or contract.

 - Performing a task related to a student’s education or to student discipline.